Blood, Breath & Tears XXVI

 8:30 a.m. to 6:00 p.m.
 Jury Selection, Trial & Simulcast Jury Deliberations

 The Honorable Thomas Lynch, IV will dictate schedule just like a real trial.
-Box lunch is expected to be available for preorder.
+Box lunch pre-paid, pre-orders must be delivered to Bistro by 10am.

 o Defendant: Logan Clark